foundata/guidelines/oci-container-image-guide.md

   create license obligations even when their licenses do not cover generated images.
 - **Release environments.** CI automates releases but is not the trust boundary.
-  A maintainer workstation is safe when ConClear builds an isolated reviewed revision, runs the same gates, obtains external signing authority and records the environment.
+  A maintainer workstation can run the same gates: ConClear builds an isolated reviewed revision, obtains external signing authority and records the environment.
+Host administration and key custody remain trusted external controls.
 Provider-neutral release behavior avoids dependence on one CI service.
 Optional observed CI context helps correlate public evidence with provider records, but ordinary provider environment variables do not authenticate that context.